 Small, light clean taste of cucumber and salt.
 Hybrid of Kusshi and Kumamoto

-Village Bay Oyster
+Village Bay Oysters

 From New Brunswick.